parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 Tuning IO parameters can be passed to Parthenon through the use of environment variables.
 Available environment variables are:

-.. list-table: HDF5 Performance Parameters
+.. list-table:: HDF5 Performance Parameters
-   :widths: 25 25 25 50
+   :widths: 35 20 20 50
    :header-rows: 1

    * - Environment Variable